Oklahoma City, OK

 I wanted to try the Tom Kha, a coconut soup with mushrooms, onion, and lime juice (with your choice of meats or tofu).
 I thought it was a little lacking in flavor compared to others I have had, so I rated it as four stars.
 However, it comes in a large bowl and is substantial enough to have it for a dinner (as I did).
 When served family style with other items, though, I believe this is when it could best be appreciated in the contrast between the coconut and the flavors of the other dishes.

 The Thai Tea was very good.
 The fact that it was milky on top and dark at the bottom was also a good sign that this drink is legit.

 Bistro 38 has a good Green Tea Ice Cream for dessert (and I enjoyed it more because the food itself was not too sweet).
-Also this is one of the restaurants where I do not spend all my money on a meal so that a dessert would be unaffordable (I can say, though, that the meals are pretty filling).
+Also this is one of the restaurants where I do not spend all my money on a meal (I can say, though, that the meals are pretty filling).